AI Search Optimization: The Complete Guide to Getting Cited (2026)

 - Update publication dates and add genuinely new information to your top pages.

-Week 4: Monitoring and Iteration
+Week 4: Monitoring and iteration

 - Run your target queries on ChatGPT, Perplexity, and Gemini.
 Record which sources are cited.